-Clinical image testing (for details, see our articles on Clinical Image Testing in Nuclear Medicine and Clinical Image Testing in PET)
+Clinical image testing (for details, see our articles on Planar Module: NM, SPECT Module NM, Nuclear Cardiology Module: NM and Clinical Image Testing in PET)

 Phantom testing (for details, see our articles on Phantom Testing in Nuclear Medicine and Phantom Testing in PET; for your convenience, phantom order forms are attached below)

 Clinical and phantom example images can be reviewed using the following (attached below):

 Please contact ACR staff to answer any questions you may have about the process.

 Apply all instructions to every unit being reviewed for accreditation.
 In order to be accredited, a facility must have all units evaluated and approved, and every unit must apply for all modules routinely performed on that unit.
 Clinical and phantom images must be submitted for each unit.
 Please see our article on Units for Emergency Use as needed.
 Keep all documents for your records and keep copies of everything you submit to the ACR for your records.